eeulig/ldct-benchmark/docs/getting_started.md

 ```
 export LDCTBENCH_DATAFOLDER=path/to/ldct-data
 ```
 where `path/to/ldct-data` is the path to the downloaded data folder.
-Alternatively, you can provide the path to the data folder in the `config.yaml` file or via the argument `--datafolder` when running the scripts.
+Alternatively, you can provide the path to the data folder in the `config.yaml` file for training models or via the argument `--datafolder` when training/testing models.